vera-institute/In-Our-Backyards-Symposium/README.md

 ![Image: Lackawanna County Jail.
 Scranton, PA.](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/iob-cfp-banner.Jpg?raw=true)

 The Vera Institute will host a research symposium on incarceration on Thursday and Friday, April 16 and 17, 2020.
 The call for papers and data are both available now.
 Information on data sharing is [below](#datasharing).
-Submissions are due February 9, 2020.
+Submission deadline has been extended -- submissions are due February 16, 2020.

 All documents associated with the call for papers can be downloaded by using the links at the bottom of this page, or as a [zipfile here](https://github.com/vera-institute/In-Our-Backyards-Symposium/archive/master.zip).